-A copy of Tennessee College of Applied Technology - Dickson's Annual Security Report is available.
-This report includes statistics for the previous three years concerning reported crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by Tennessee College of Applied Technology - Dickson; and on public property within or immediately adjacent to and accessible from the campus.
+A copy of Tennessee College of Applied Technology Dickson's Annual Security Report is available.
+This report includes statistics for the previous three years concerning reported crimes that occurred on-campus; in 2 certain off-campus buildings or property owned or controlled by Tennessee College of Applied Technology Dickson and on public property within or immediately adjacent to and accessible from the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
-You may obtain a copy of this report by contacting the Student Services office or by accessing the following website:
+You may obtain a copy of this report on the Safety and Security website (/about/safety-and-security) at https://tcatdickson.edu/about/campus-safety-and-security-disclosures).

-https://tcatdickson.edu/about/campus-safety-and-security-disclosures